ojitha/ojitha.github.io/notes/rdbms.md

 ```

 ### Query optimisation
-Find the latest query by user
+Find the latest query by the user

 ```sql
 SELECT * from stl_query q where q.userid=102 order by q.starttime desc;
 ```
-or from the query column you can find the query id:
+Or from the query column, you can find the query ID:

 ```sql
 select *